Some social branding strategies for executive job search take a lot of time to accomplish.

-I wrote an article earlier this year that outlines important branding tips, 3 Juicy Insider LinkedIn Personal Branding Tips:
+I previously wrote an article that outlines important personal branding tips, 3 Juicy Insider LinkedIn Personal Branding Tips:

-In this article, I’ll make things a lot easier for you, with quick fixes that should have a big impact right away.
+In this article, I’ll make things a lot easier for you, with quick social branding fixes that should have a big impact right away.

 With just minor additions and tweaks, some pieces in your personal brand communications plan can be greatly improved, increasing your chances of landing a good-fit job faster.

 Here are 3 things that shouldn’t take long to do, especially if you’ve already done the job search targeting, research and personal branding work . . . a must before you seriously tackle job-hunting.

 3 Neglected, But Simple, Personal (Social) Branding Strategies

 This tip, in particular, can be a game changer.

 Your LinkedIn profile headline is the phrase that lands at the top of your profile, just below your name.

 If you’ve done nothing to your headline, LinkedIn’s default is to use the most recent job title you’ve placed in the Experience section.